-WAYNE POULSEN: Famous as the original developer of Squaw Valley, Poulsen was also owner/operator pf Nevada's first ski resort a decade before, in 1939, on Mt.
+WAYNE POULSEN: Famous as the original developer of Palisades Tahoe, Poulsen was also owner/operator pf Nevada's first ski resort a decade before, in 1939, on Mt.
 Rose.
 As a surveyor for Dr. James Church's snow studies, at age 16, Poulsen would ski up Mt.
 Rose and spend a good portion of the winter on top.
 Founder and coach of the championship University of Reno ski team, the strong-minded, strong-bodied Poulsen was one of the best jumpers of his era, winning the overall California State Championship in 1932.

 REED ROBINSON: A member of the U.S. Disabled Ski Team for over a decade, Robinson made skiing history several years back by winning medals in both the alpine and Nordic, World Disabled Ski Championships.
 The Incline Village native won over 10 national titles in addition to taking Gold in slalom in the Worlds in 1990.
 A former speed skier, the one-armed Robinson still races Monday Motivation at Alpine Meadows.